16 Dec, 2021

 How you choose to approach the issue of buying someone out of a house depends on the complexity of your relationship.
 One usual solution for many parties terminating their relationship is completing a buyout.

-So how do you buy someone out of a house?
+So how do you buy someone out of a mortgage?
 Are married couples facing more red tape than common-law couples?
 How do you decide who stays and who goes?

 Here’s what to expect when handling a mortgage buyout.

-If, of course, one or both spouses prefer to vacate the premises, they are free to do so, as long as they continue paying the mortgage and other property fees.
+If, of course, one or both spouses prefer to vacate the premises, they are free to do so—as long as they continue paying the mortgage payments and other property fees.

-In the case of a shared home, the owner is allowed to stay on the property and the other partner should move out.
-If both partners jointly own the home, they can agree to sell it and divide the money.
+In the case of a shared home, the owner is allowed to stay on the property and the ex-partner should move out.
+If both partners jointly own the home, they can agree to sell it and split the proceeds.

 Otherwise, one of the partners will need to buy out the other one.